14 Reasons Why Peperomia Leaves are Drooping Leaves and their Remedies

 Regularly clean the leaves by damp wiping with a soft cloth to ensure that the plant absorbs enough light for photosynthesis.

-Underwatering your Peperomia implies that there is too little moisture in the soil.
-As such, there is no water in the soil for the plant to take up to the leaves and other parts.
+Underwatering your Peperomia implies that there is too little moisture in the soil meaning that there is no water in the soil for the plant to take up to the leaves and other parts.
 Therefore, the leaves lose their turgity, become floopy and droopy.

-Grow your Peperomia in a pot with a drainage hole and loose and free-draining soil.
+Grow your Peperomia Plant in a pot with a drainage hole and well-draining soil.

-Regularly, leach out excess salts from the soil by running a stream of water through the soil until it comes out through the drainage holes.
-Repeat the process several times.
+Regularly, leach out accumulated salts by running a stream of water through the soil until it drains through the drainage holes.
+Repeat the process several times to clear most of the salts.

 Peperomia are prone to spider mites, whiteflies, scale insects and mealybugs.
 These pests attack the new growth from where they suck the plant sap.
 This causes the plant to become dehydrated and results in wilting and drooping leaves.